-Jennifer Lopez's Glam Met Gala Night – from Her Sweet Smooth with A-Rod to Her Sexy High-Slit Dress
+Jennifer Lopez's Glam Met Gala Night – from Her Sweet Smooch with A-Rod to Her Sexy High-Slit Dress

 RELATED PHOTOS: The Most Amazing Met Gala Throwback Photos of All Time

-The star wore her pin straight bob parted to the side and slicked behind her ears to reveal huge diamond earrings.
+The star wore Tiffany & Co. jewelry, and wore her pin-straight bob parted to the side and slicked behind her ears to reveal huge diamond earrings from the designer.
 As for her makeup, Lopez, who just launched her own line with Inglot Cosmetics, stuck with her signature glowing skin, a nude lip and gilded eye shadow.

 Of course, Lopez also posed — and shared some PDA — with Rodriguez, who showed up wearing a black tuxedo with sleek silver button, a black shirt and a matching bowtie.